News from Temixwten: First positively-identified Neolithic Asian ceramic tool found in North America!

 |Temixwten Artifact: 45-WH-5-1513

-Description: THIS EXQUISITE little charm -- barely the size of a man's little fingernail -- shows how intricate Neolithic Asian ceramic work could be.
+Description: THIS EXQUISITE little charm -- barely the size of a man's fingernail -- shows how intricate and masterful Neolithic Asian ceramic work could be.

 On Side 1, a tangle of white snakes and white dragons defines the features -- the eyes, the mouth, the bridle's upper lip band and rein -- on the midnight-black face of the bridled Serpent / horse.